Micro Unit Part Two

 We initially started this analysis by taking a photo of each of our group members' outfits.
 The goal of this was to get a better understanding of where our own personal textiles came from.

 My personal textile origins.
-While working on this, we started to understand that simply naming where things came from and how long we have owned them did not give us insight to move forward.
-We then explain our textiles, did they had any significant meaning, memories, or stories.
-While some did, there was no insight past “people have emotional connections to their fashion textiles” (Wensley 2026).
+While working on this activity, we started to understand that simply naming where things came from and how long we have owned them did not give us insight to move forward.
+We then decided to explain our textiles and discuss if they have any significant meaning, memories, or stories.
+While some did, there was no insight other than “people have emotional connections to their fashion textiles” (Wensley, 2026).

-We then moved on to conduct a more thorough artifact analysis of one team member's outfit.
+We decided to conduct a more thorough artifact analysis of one team member's outfit.

 Reflection of Activity